jdillonh/squares/README.md

 # squares
-Hope you enjoy this _mesmerizing_ and fun sketch.
+Hope you enjoy this fun sketch.